Thank you for making us your expedition leaders of choice

 In her spare time, Elise loves to create tasty dishes inspired by her travels and enjoys making organic wellness products for her family and friends.
 Elise's continued passion for discovering new places (and food recipes) is alive and kicking - as she strives to eat her way around the world!

 Originally from Colombia and raised in the US, Elizabeth is a multimedia artist, writer and translator, with a prolific career that began at an early age.
-Elizabeth pursued an education in Fine Arts and Media & Film with emphasis in Broadcast at Kean University.
-She also studied Advanced Spanish in Spain and Costa Rica.
+Elizabeth pursued an education in Media & Film with emphasis in Broadcast at Kean University.
+She also studied Fine Arts, Advanced Spanish in Spain and Costa Rica.

 An award-winning author of over 20 published books, Elizabeth travels extensively, participating in international festivals and projects of a cultural nature, and is very passionate about documenting the communities she encounters in her journeys.
 Elizabeth is fluent in English and Spanish, studies Danish, and understands basic Italian and Portuguese.

-Elizabeth now resides in Copenhagen, where she works at Albatros Expeditions and Albatros Travel.
+Elizabeth now resides in Copenhagen, where she works at Albatros Expeditions.
 In her spare time, she directs Red Door Gallery in Cph and is a part of the NolitchX project (Nordic Literatures in Change and Exchange).

 Originally from Denmark, Gitte resides outside Copenhagen.
 She has a Bachelor in Accounting and Financial Management from Copenhagen Business School.